ggppwx/GameLauncher/project.md

       - a pop up show up and you can input tag

+## Game details
+- [ ] when clicking the game card (left click the game cover, not "play" or "delete"), show a "Game detail" diaglog page
+  - this dialog page is pretty large, it should cover almost 4/5 area of the game card grid area
+  - on the top of page, there should be a "play" button, like steam
+  - this page shows the game detail, game, also the game statistics
+  - you close the page by clicking X or press esc

 ## game statistic
 - [X] Implment basic statistic in the statistic tab
   - use the game_session table we already have, query the database to get statistic info